 Figure 5 shows the number of Motor (MIB) PPO claims, by settlement year.
-The number of claims settling as a PPO claim in 2019 has increased relative to that observed for 2018, although the number of claims settling as a PPO claim since 2006 has been quite variable from year to year.
-Again, the 2017, 2018 and 2019 settlement year numbers will have been affected by the Ogden discount rate changes.
+The number of claims settling as a PPO claim in 2020 has decreased relative to that observed for 2019, although the number of claims settling as a PPO claim since 2006 has been quite variable from year to year.
+Again, the 2017 and post settlement year numbers will have been affected by the Ogden discount rate changes.
 The number of Motor (MIB) non-PPO large claims was not available for our analysis and so this cannot be compared to give a view on propensity.